 This example shows how to use the Simulation Data Inspector to view and analyze signals in referenced models.
 The Simulation Data Inspector relies on signal logging so this example shows how to configure your model to log signals in referenced models.

-Click the Configure Signals to Log... button to activate the Simulink Signal Logging Selector dialog.
+On the Data Import/Export pane, click the Configure Signals to Log... button to activate the Simulink Signal Logging Selector dialog.

 There are two Logging modes that can be used when logging signals in referenced models.
 The first is Log all signals as specified in model, which will honor any logging settings that were made in referenced models.
 If you need to override any of those settings, such as selecting only a subset of logged signals, then you should use the Override signals mode.
 In this mode, you are given the ability to select a subset of loggable signals and configure their properties, such as decimation and name.